“The association aims to develop and improve National and International standards of life saving

 About Surf Lifesaving

-Surf Life Saving Association WALES is a not-for-profit Registered Charity organisation.
-Twenty-six voluntary lifeguard clubs currently affiliate to SLSA Wales from Jacksons Bay, Barry in the east to Aberystwyth in the west.
-Covering every Local Authority from the Vale of Glamorgan to Ceredigion.
-The majority of our lifesavers complete patrols on the weekend and in their own free time.
-2012 will see our first surf life saving club introduced to North Wales, at Rhosneigr on Anglesey The primary aims & objectives are to save lives, to develop and improve National and International standards of life saving whilst co-operating with all organisations with similar aims.
+Surf Life Saving Association WALES is a not-for-profit Charitable Incorporated Organisation (CIO) Number ~ 1157762.
+Twenty-six voluntary lifeguard clubs currently affiliate to SLSA Wales from Jacksons Bay, Barry in the east to Aberystwyth in the west and Rhosneigr on Anglesey in the north.
+Covering every Local Authority from the Vale of Glamorgan to Ceredigion, the majority of our lifesavers complete patrols on the weekend and in their own free time.
+The primary aims & objectives are to save lives, to develop and improve National and International standards of life saving whilst co-operating with all organisations with similar aims.
 We also aim to provide the facilities for young people to participate in organised life saving.